We have recently concluded a will dispute in which we were not instructed until the eleventh hour.

-Under the terms of the step mother’s earlier Wills of 1975, 1998 and 2000 our client was appointed the sole executor and beneficiary of her estate, if he survived her husband, which he did.
-Those Wills were mirrored by her late husband’s own Will.
+Under the terms of his stepmother’s earlier wills of 1975, 1998 and 2000 our client was appointed the sole executor and beneficiary of her estate, if he survived her husband, which he did.
+Those wills were mirrored by her late husband’s own will.

-After the husband’s death however, the terms of her 2003 Will no longer appointed our client as her executor and he was merely gifted a £10,000 pecuniary legacy.
-The terms of her 2006 Will reduced that legacy further, to only £5,000.
-The residue of her estate passed to the step mother’s own relatives.
+After the husband’s death she made a new will.
+The terms of her 2003 will no longer appointed our client as her executor and he was merely gifted a £10,000 legacy.
+The terms of her 2006 will reduced that legacy further, to only £5,000.
+The residue of her estate passed to the stepmother’s own relatives.

-She died in 2008 leaving a net estate in the region of £400,000 and this was therefore the value of our client’s claim as he would have inherited the vast majority of the estate under the terms of the 2000 Will.
+She died in 2008 leaving a net estate in the region of £400,000.
+Our client would have inherited the vast majority of the estate under the terms of the 2000 will.

-Our client initiated the claim himself, commencing court proceedings as a litigant in person (ie without a solicitor) in August 2009.
+Our client decided to challenge the validity of his stepmother’s last two wills.
+He initiated the claim himself, commencing court proceedings as a ‘litigant in person’ (ie without a solicitor).
 This was a complex case and involved difficult issues of disclosure and medical evidence.
-A stay of proceedings was ordered by the Judge but a round table meeting did not result in a settlement.
-Trial was therefore fixed for 3 days.
+Trial was fixed for three days.